Mummers Parade 2022: Everything You Need To Know

 When is the parade?

-The parade starts at 9 a.m. on Saturday, Jan.
-1, 2022, and ends around 6 p.m.
+This year, the parade starts at 9 a.m. on Sunday, Jan.
+2, 2022 due to weather and ends around 6 p.m.
 Spectators should arrive early if they want seating.

 The Fancy Brigades will hold two ticketed competitions at the Pennsylvania Convention Center at 11:30 a.m. and 5 p.m.
 You can purchase tickets to those here.